pfrazee/json-lz/README.md

 {"rsvpIsRequested": true, "rsvpDeadline": "..."}
 ```

-If we have an input JSON that identifies its RSVP data as using the `'carlas-rsvps'` vocab, then we can convert from `'carlas-rsvps'` to `'bobs-rsvps'` by iterating over each attribute in the `'carlas-rsvps'` vocabulary and converting:
+We can convert from `'carlas-rsvps'` to `'bobs-rsvps'` by iterating over each attribute in the `'carlas-rsvps'` vocabulary and converting:

 ```js
 obj.rsvp = obj.rsvp || {}